paramireze/paramireze.github.io/_posts/2018-09-14-medication-free.markdown

 It wasn't long until my asthma symptoms was completely gone.
 Maybe after a couple of weeks off the meds.

-To the best of my knowledge I am mostly cured of both Asthma and allergies.
+It is a strange thing being cured of what were supposed to be irreversible conditions.
+You wonder how and why this happened.
+Years of taking medication every day and they may not had been necessary?
+Like i said, it is a strange thing.

-It is unknown to me why I needed those medications.
+It is also a strange thing to be free medication.
-I was told that I did and I never questioned it.
+I thought I wouldn't be able to run or bike without it.
-I am now able to live comfortable within my own body without medication.
+Now I can live comfortably within my own body without any help.
-Damn it feels good to be a gangster :)